UnitedNations-RBX/Global-Communications/Assets/Wiki/ApplyingForMembership.md

 ![STATUS](https://img.shields.io/badge/Status-BYPASS-brightgreen?style=for-the-badge)

+# Applying to be in the UN

-Application for Observer
+## Application for Observer

-Application for Member Status
+## Application for Member Status